2 min read

 The Alabama Master Naturalist program is a statewide program that strives to promote awareness, understanding, and respect of Alabama’s natural world to the state’s residents and visitors through science-based information and research.
 The program also develops a statewide corps of well-informed volunteers who provide education, outreach, and services.
 These volunteers are dedicated to the beneficial management of natural resources and natural areas within their communities.

-3. Log 30 volunteer hours during the year in which you plan to be certified.
+3. Log 30 volunteer hours in Alabama during the year in which you plan to be certified.

 Registration